TonyADI/projects/README.md

 # projects
-Description of various professional applications I have worked on
+Description of various applications I have worked on